IsraelCabrera/frigate/docs/docs/configuration/hardware_acceleration_video.md

 ## NVIDIA GPUs

 While older GPUs may work, it is recommended to use modern, supported GPUs.
 NVIDIA provides a [matrix of supported GPUs and features](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
-If your card is on the list and supports CUVID/NVDEC, it will most likely work with Frigate for decoding.
+If your card is on the list and supports CUVID/NVDEC, it will most likely work with Security for decoding.
 However, you must also use [a driver version that will work with FFmpeg](https://github.com/FFmpeg/nv-codec-headers/blob/master/README).
 Older driver versions may be missing symbols and fail to work, and older cards are not supported by newer driver versions.
 The only way around this is to [provide your own FFmpeg](/configuration/advanced#custom-ffmpeg-build) that will work with your driver version, but this is unsupported and may not work well if at all.

 A more complete list of cards and their compatible drivers is available in the [driver release readme](https://download.nvidia.com/XFree86/Linux-x86_64/525.85.05/README/supportedchips.html).